graphistry/graph-app-kit/docs/setup.md

   If AWS reports `Please select another region`, use the `Select a Region` dropdown in the top right menu.

-  **Note: GPU Instances**: The compatible GPU instance familes are g4, p3, p4
+  Tenants launching GPUs for the first time may need to [request 4+ vCPU of g4, p3, or p4 capacity](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html)

 **Option 2 - Minimal:**